philipsorensen/bootstrapicons/README.md

 Implementation of [Bootstrap Icons](https://icons.getbootstrap.com) as Laravel components.

-Icon view components based on Boostrap 5 icons.
+Add beautiful icons to your Laravel projects with customizable colors, sizes and classes.

 ## Installation